susanodii/Glasp/Glasp.md

 ![](images/all_highlights.png)

-7. To share your notes or highlights on twitter, add a note, create a highlight image, copy highlight embed code or delete highlight, hover over your highlights on the right-side of your web page, a three-dot icon will immediatly pop up, click on it.
+7. To share your notes or highlights on twitter, add a note, create a highlight image, copy highlight embeded code or delete highlight, hover over your highlights on the right-side of your web page, a three-dot icon will immediatly pop up, click on it.

 ![](images/threeDot_icon2.png)